samtools/hts-specs/refget.md

 MD5 provides adequate protection against hash collisions occurring from sequences.
 However the consequence of a sequence derived hash collision appearing would be catastrophic as two or more sequences with different content would report to be the same entity.

-The VMC, Variant Modelling Collaboration, is a complementary GA4GH effort to model genomic variation based on deviations from a reference sequence.
+The VRS, Variation Representation Specification, is a complementary GA4GH effort to model genomic variation based on deviations from a reference sequence.
 Part of their work was to explore hashing algorithms.
 We have adopted the [checksum algorithm from VRS v1](https://vr-spec.readthedocs.io/), based around the SHA-512 algorithm.

 The algorithm performs a SHA-512 digest of a sequence and creates a base64url encoding of the first 24 bytes of the digest.
 Analysis performed by VRS suggests this should be sufficient to avoid message collisions (see the VRS documentation for more details).
 Should a message collision occur within this scheme then the number of bytes retained from the SHA-512 checksum will be increased.

 ### Checksum Identifier Identification

-When a checksum identifier is given to an implementation, it is the server's responsibility to compute what kind of identifier (`MD5`, `ga4gh` or `TRUNC512`) has been given. `MD5` and `TRUNC512` can be deduced based on length; 32 and 48 characters long respectively. `ga4gh` can be detected by searching for the string `ga4gh:SQ.`.
+When a checksum identifier is given to an implementation, it is the server's responsibility to compute what kind of identifier (`MD5`, `ga4gh` or `TRUNC512`) has been given. `MD5` and `TRUNC512` can be deduced based on length; 32 and 48 characters long respectively. `ga4gh` identifiers can be detected by searching for the string `ga4gh:SQ.`.
 Should refget officially support alternative checksum based identifiers we will describe the mechanisms to resolve their identification in future versions.

 ## Possible Future API Enhancements

 - Allow POST requests for batch downloads
-- Formally define more sequence formattings (e.g. fasta, protobuf)
+- Formally define more sequence formatting options (e.g. fasta, protobuf)
 - Allow reference sequence checksums to be bundled together e.g. to represent a reference genome
 - Support groups/collections of sequences based on checksums
-- Support other methods of identifying the checksum identifier aside from length

 ## Contributors